The Ultimate 10-Day Colombia Itinerary

 Gold Museum (Museo Del Oro)

-Museo Del Oro is an incredible gold museum in Bogota.
-It costs 4,000 COP everyday except Sunday when it is free to all visitors.
+Museo Del Oro is an incredible gold museum in Bogotá.
 The gold museum is split up into four exhibition galleries.
 The first exhibit shows working metals, and describes the processes used to transform the metals you will see in the museum.
 The next exhibit focuses on people and gold in pre-hispanic Colombia.
 In the third exhibit you will learn about cosmology and symbolism, showing important gold pieces and explaining the meaning behind them to the indigenous people.
 The last exhibit is called the offering, which focuses on religious art.

-If you want to see more exhibits in Museo Botero outside of the Botero exhibit (which you will visit on Beyond Colombia tour), return here on your own time.
-The museum is free and open most days until 7 pm (Exception: closed Tuesday and open Sunday until 5)
+If you want to see more exhibits in Museo Botero outside of the Botero exhibit, return here on your own time.
+The museum is free and open most days until 7 pm (Exception: closed Tuesday and open Sunday until 5).

-Day 3: Salento: Visit a Coffee Farm and Explore the Town
+Day 3: Visit a Coffee Farm and Explore Salento

-I recommend flying from Bogota in order to save time.
+I recommend flying from Bogotá in order to save time.
 You can fly in the afternoon of day 2 or the morning of day 3.
 There is no airport in Salento so you would need to fly to either Armenia or Pereira and then take a bus or taxi from there.
 We chose to fly into Pereira because the airport is closer to Salento and there were better and cheaper flights.
 The busses from Pereira to Salento only run until about 6 pm, so if you land any later your only option would be taking a taxi or arranging transportation with your hotel beforehand.
 The busses from Pereira leave from the main Pereira bus terminal (Terminal de Transportes de Pereira) which is about a 20 minute drive from the airport.
-A taxi from the Pereira airport to the bus terminal costs about 15,000 COP.
-The flights from Bogota to Salento are very cheap, we flew with EasyFly for about 40 USD which includes a 15 Kg bag.

 Where to Stay in Salento